 Each year, the call for proposals begins around 20 October for the period of one month.
 Astronomers who are willing to use the telescope can submit proposals through the website http://astrocloud.china-vo.org before the deadline.
-After that, the proposals will be collected and reviewed by the Time Allocation Committee (TAC) of the 2.16m telescope.
+After that, the proposals will be collected and reviewed by the Time Allocation Committee (TAC) of the 2.16-m telescope.
 The probability of observing nights obtained for observers highly depends on the mark ranking.
-The ToO (Target-of-Opportunity) follow-up observations, like transient, SNe and GRBs, is supported, which are allowed to be applied and observed when the transient sources happen.
-The turn-around time (i.e. the time interval between a ToO alert and the start of the first observation) of the 2.16-m telescope depends on the system and configure being used when it happens.
-It concludes the following parts: the read-out time of last frame (\sim 30-50 seconds); the time for changing the grisms and adjusting slit width and sometimes it even takes longer time when the grism is not on the spectragraph (\sim 5-10 minutes); the pointing time of the telescope (\sim 1-5 minutes); the possible time for changing instrument and focusing (\sim 5-10 minutes), etc. Therefore, it takes \sim 10-30 minutes in all for starting the ToO observations.
+The target-of-opportunity (ToO) follow-up observations, like transient SNe and GRBs, is supported, which are allowed to be applied and observed when the transient sources happen.
+The turnaround time (i.e., the time interval between a ToO alert and the start of the first observation) of the 2.16-m telescope depends on the system and configuration being used when it happens.
+It concludes with the following parts: the readout time of the last frame $(\sim 30-50 \text{ s})$; the time for changing the grisms and adjusting slit width and sometimes it takes even longer when the grism is not on the spectragraph (\sim 5-10 minutes), the pointing time of the telescope ($\sim 1-5$ minutes), the possible time for changing instrument and focusing (~5-10 minutes), etc. Therefore, it takes $\sim 10-30$ minutes in all for starting the ToO observations.

-Since the first light of the 2.16-m telescope, there are astronomers from France, Japan, Taiwan, Hongkong, etc., beyond China Mainland, applied and used the telescope and publish papers.
+Since the first light of the 2.16-m telescope, there are astronomers from France, Japan, Taiwan, Hong Kong, etc., beyond China Mainland, applied and used the telescope and publish papers.
 Until now, there are more than 150 SCI papers published with the data obtained with the 2.16-m telescope since the first light.
-All these papers have been peer-reviewed and most of them were published on the high-impact magazines in astrophysics, e.g., ApJ, AJ, MNRAS and A&A, and the impact factors are around $\sim 4-6$, including the articles published in Nature.
-When the key projects are concluded, there will be numerous high impact journals published in the future.
+All these papers have been peer-reviewed, and most of them were published on the high-impact magazines in astrophysics, e.g., ApJ, AJ, MNRAS, and A&A, and the impact factors are around ~4-6, including the articles published in Nature.
+When the key projects are concluded, there will be numerous high-impact articles published in the future.